chrishyland/chrishyland.github.io/_pages/research.md

 <small><em>Winner of Best Doctoral Paper at Saïd Business School, 2023</em></small>

 I construct a general equilibrium model to study how a retail CBDC affects monetary transmission and financial stability.
 While increased banking competition improves liquidity, deposit disintermediation raises funding costs and can reduce welfare under aggregate uncertainty.

----

-### Convenience Yields as Fiscal Space

-<em>with Tobias Kawalec</em>

-We show that safe-asset premia (“convenience yields”) relax effective government budget constraints and expand the region of monetary–fiscal determinacy.
-In a two-country New Keynesian framework, these premia also reshape exchange-rate dynamics and help reconcile several international macro puzzles.